angular-eslint/angular-eslint/packages/eslint-plugin-template/docs/rules/mouse-events-have-key-events.md

 # `@angular-eslint/template/mouse-events-have-key-events`

-Ensures that the Mouse Events mouseover and mouseout are accompanied with Key Events focus and blur.
+Ensures that the mouse events `mouseout` and `mouseover` are accompanied by `focus` and `blur` events respectively.
+Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatibility, and screenreader users.
+See more at https://www.w3.org/WAI/WCAG21/Understanding/keyboard

 - Type: suggestion
 - Category: Best Practices